Our Corporate Indemnity

 In addition to having a dedicated contact within our client care team to discuss your policy needs, your team are granted access to our day-to-day medico-legal helpline to help deal with common issues that arise (such as complaints, regulatory issues, etc.).
 We also offer your clinical staff access to our clinical governance team who offer expert advice to assist with specialised treatment questions that may arise (such as referral suitability opinions).

-Icon of medical bag
+Icon of laurel wreath

 Intelligent underwriting